Burundi Mutambu Hill Natural One Roast

 Farm Stuff

 Mutambu Hill is a washing station founded and run by Migoti.
 In Burundi, there are laws about moving coffee cherries after they have been harvested.
 This results in coffee being processed at many small washing stations close to where the coffee is harvested.
-This isn’t all bad.
+This isn’t all bad for coffee quality.

 Let us know how you’re brewing here